-"Staying connected to friends, family and the community helps you to stay healthy, both emotionally and physically" (Positive Aging Resource Center, 2004).
-To the emotional and the physical we can add the cognitive, too.
-"Research shows that people who are regularly in social interaction maintain their brain vitality" (Alzheimer's Association, 2007).
+Staying connected to friends, family and the community helps you to stay healthy.
+Social contact can improve your physical and mental health.
+Research shows that people who regularly interact socially maintain their brain vitality (www.alz.org).
 Consider some of the benefits of maintaining social contact: